Life After Bariatric Surgery Group...

-Reliant Medical Group is not offering COVID-19 vaccine appointments (including booster shots) at this time.
+Reliant Medical Group is only offering COVID-19 vaccine appointments (including booster shots) for Reliant primary care patients ages 5-11 at this time.
 We understand this may be disappointing for some of our patients and apologize for the inconvenience.
 COVID-19 vaccination is important for your health, and we hope you will seek vaccination elsewhere.
 Below is information about how to receive a COVID-19 vaccination in Massachusetts.

 The FDA and CDC have approved the emergency use of the COVID-19 Pfizer vaccine for children ages 5-11.
 Reliant Medical Group pediatricians recommend all eligible pediatric patients receive the vaccine, as it’s important for children’s health and the health and safety of those around them.
 However, there are some exceptions:

-At this time, Reliant is not offering the COVID-19 vaccine.
-Vaccines will be available at retail pharmacies like CVS and local city/town/state vaccination sites.
+At this time, Reliant offering the COVID-19 vaccine to patients ages 5-11.
+Patients must contact their Reliant primary care pediatric provider for an appointment.
+Vaccines are also available at retail pharmacies like CVS and local city/town/state vaccination sites.
 Some school districts may also be offering the vaccine.
 Visit vaxfinder.mass.gov to see a list of all vaccination locations in the state.

 If you have questions or concerns about your child receiving the COVID-19 vaccine, please consult with your pediatrician.
 For more information on the pediatric COVID-19 vaccine, visit: https://www.cdc.gov/vaccines/covid-19/planning/children.html.